-Current Progress at a local level - A Regional Interim Vetting Change Lead has recently taken up position to develop a regional Vetting Strategy in compliance with APP and Code of Practice, implementing common governance processes and procedures to be adopted across the region.
-This role will operate under a 7 Force Section 22a Collaboration Agreement, currently in draft.
+Current Progress at a local level - A Regional Interim Vetting Change Lead has been appointed to develop a regional Vetting Strategy in compliance with APP and Code of Practice, implementing common governance processes and procedures for consideration of adoption across the region.
+Should this progress to a shared service model, a 7 Force Section 22a Collaboration Agreement will be developed for authorisation.

-An upgrade of the existing case management system has taken place and full installation has been completed across all regional forces in February 2021.
+An upgrade of the existing vetting Case Management System has taken place and full installation has been completed across all regional force.

-The Regional Robotics Automation (RPA) - A pilot of robotics automation within the Vetting arena is ongoing for Suffolk (and Norfolk) with go-live anticipated in May 2021.
+The Regional Robotics Automation (RPA) - a pilot of robotics automation within the Vetting arena has rolled out and is now live and in business as usual in Suffolk (and Norfolk).
+The forces will continue to explore and develop the benefits robotics will bring accordingly.